Optimal and exact recovery on the general nonuniform Hypergraph Stochastic Block Model: Introduction

-The \emph{hypergraph stochastic block model} (HSBM), as a generalization of graph SBM, was first introduced in \cite{Ghoshdastidar2014ConsistencyOS}, where each edge of the uniform hypergraph appears independently with some given probability.
+The \emph{Hypergraph Stochastic Block Model} (HSBM), as a generalization of the SBM, was first introduced in \cite{Ghoshdastidar2014ConsistencyOS}, where each edge of the uniform hypergraph appears independently with some given probability.
 In recent years, many efforts have been made to study community detection problems on random hypergraphs.
-For exact recovery of uniform HSBMs, it was shown that the phase transition occurs in the regime where the expected degree is at least logarithmic in the number of vertices \cite{Lin2017FundamentalSL, Chien2018CommunityDI}, while the exact thresholds were given in \cite{Kim2018StochasticBM, Gaudio2022CommunityDI, Zhang2023ExactRI} by generalizing techniques in \cite{Abbe2016ExactRI, Abbe2020EntrywiseEA, Abbe2015CommunityDI}.
-Spectral methods were considered in \cite{Ghoshdastidar2014ConsistencyOS, Ahn2016CommunityRI, Ghoshdastidar2017ConsistencyOS,Chien2018CommunityDI, Cole2020ExactRI, Gaudio2022CommunityDI, Zhang2023ExactRI}, while SDP methods were analyzed in \cite{Kim2018StochasticBM, Lee2020RobustHC, Gaudio2022CommunityDI}.
-Meanwhile, results about almost exact and partial recovery were shown in \cite{Ghoshdastidar2017ConsistencyOS, Chien2018CommunityDI, Chien2019MinimaxMR, Ke2020CommunityDF, Dumitriu2021PartialRA}.
-For detection of the uniform HSBM, it is conjectured in \cite{Angelini2015SpectralDO} that the phase transition occurs in the regime of constant expected degrees, and the sufficiency for the binary and multi-block case was addressed in \cite{Pal2021ComunityDI} and \cite{Stephan2022SparseRH} respectively. \cite{Gu2023WeakRT} proved that detection is impossible below the \emph{Kesten-Stigum} threshold for $3$ and $4$ uniform hypergraphs, while KS threshold is not tight for $7$ or higher uniform hypergraphs.
+For exact recovery of uniform HSBMs, the phase transition was shown to occur when the expected degree for each vertex is at least $\log(N)$, and the thresholds were given in \cite{Kim2018StochasticBM, Gaudio2023CommunityDI, Zhang2023ExactRI} by generalizing techniques in \cite{Abbe2016ExactRI, Abbe2020EntrywiseEA, Abbe2015CommunityDI}.
+Spectral methods were considered in \cite{Ghoshdastidar2014ConsistencyOS, Ahn2016CommunityRI, Ghoshdastidar2017ConsistencyOS,Chien2018CommunityDI, Cole2020ExactRI, Gaudio2023CommunityDI, Zhang2023ExactRI}, while SDP methods were analyzed in \cite{Kim2018StochasticBM, Lee2020RobustHC, Gaudio2023CommunityDI}.
+Meanwhile, results on almost exact and partial recovery were established in \cite{Ghoshdastidar2017ConsistencyOS, Chien2019MinimaxMR, Ke2020CommunityDF, Dumitriu2025PartialRA}.
+For detection of uniform HSBM, it was conjectured in \cite{Angelini2015SpectralDO} that the phase transition occurs in the regime of constant expected degrees.
+Spectral algorithms, which output a partition better than a random guess when above the KS threshold, were provided in \cite{Pal2021ComunityDI} for the binary community case, and in \cite{Stephan2022SparseRH} for the multi-block case.
+On the other hand, \cite{Gu2023WeakRT, Gu2024CommunityDI} proved that when below the KS threshold, detection is impossible for $\ell$-uniform hypergraphs with binary communities when $\ell \leq 6$ and the expected degrees are sufficiently large, thus establishing the tightness of the KS threshold in those scenarios.
+They also proved that in certain parameter regimes KS threshold is not tight when $\ell \geq 7$.
+More recently, for non-uniform HSBMs, \cite{fernandez2026achieving} proved that detection is possible whenever the combined \emph{signal-to-noise} ratio across all layers exceeds the KS threshold, and they provided a polynomial-time spectral algorithm that achieves this bound.